Positions - Companion Animals

 Animal Assisted Interventions (AAI)

-SPCA supports the involvement of appropriate companion animals in therapy or social support programmes, provided their physical, health, and behavioural needs are met.
+SPCA supports the involvement of appropriate companion animals in therapy or social support programmes, provided they have a Good Life where they experience positive welfare and their physical, health, and behavioural needs are met.

 Animal Pounds, Shelters, and Rescue Groups

-SPCA advocates for all animal pounds, shelters and rescue groups to provide for the physical, health, and behavioural needs of the animals in their care.
+SPCA advocates for all animal pounds, shelters and rescue groups to provide the animals in their care with a Good Life where they experience positive welfare and their physical, health, and behavioural needs are met.

 Animals Left in Vehicles